 Christopher Hitchens: “I am told of a human sacrifice that took place two thousand years ago, without my wishing it and in circumstances so ghastly that, had I been present and in possession of any influence, I would have been duty-bound to try and stop it.
 In consequence of this murder, my own manifold sins are forgiven me, and I may hope to enjoy everlasting life.”

 As Peter wrote this letter, one-third of the population were slaves.
-Emperor Nero—a homicidal maniac—sat on the throne in Rome, crucifying Christians and lighting them on fire to light up his garden parties.
+Emperor Nero—a homicidal maniac—sat on the throne in Rome, crucifying Christians and lighting them on fire to illuminate his garden parties.
 At one point, Nero even castrated a young boy named Sporus, and then married him publicly!
-Moreover, Christianity was a small, burgeoning movement surrounded by other dominant religions and worldviews that were hostile to it.
-It’s into this setting that Peter writes his letter on how to navigate such a fallen scenario.
+By contrast, Christianity was a small, burgeoning movement surrounded by other dominant religions and worldviews that were hostile to it.
+It’s into this setting that Peter writes his letter on how to navigate such a fallen world.

 (2:11) “Beloved, I urge you as aliens and strangers to abstain from fleshly lusts which wage war against the soul.”
 Why does Peter refer to Christians as aliens and strangers?
 We are citizens of heaven (Phil.
 3:20); we have transferred from this world (1 Jn.
 5:19) into God’s kingdom (Col. 1:13).
 Since we have this new identity, we aren’t going to fit in with the world—just as Christ didn’t fit in (Jn.
 15:18).

 Our first lesson of living in a fallen world doesn’t begin outside in the world, but inside in our heart.
 Before we’re ready to do battle for Christ in the public arena, we need to decide if we’re willing to genuinely and authentically desire to live for Christ in our own hearts.
 Do I believe that the key to my happiness is to live selfishly, or to give my life away to others?